Material-Blazor/Material.Blazor/README.md

 Note that BlazorMdc is in the early stages of development, so there are likely to be **frequent breaking changes** until we reach version 1.
 This project is owned by [Dioptra](https://dioptra.tech) and is provided as-is under the terms of the [MIT license](https://github.com/BlazorMdc/BlazorMdc/blob/main/LICENSE.md).

+Note also that BlazorMdc has advanced making this documentation somewhat obsolete.
+In particular there is a single namespace of BlazorMdc and component prefixes are simply MT.

 Lastly if you want to contribute please note our [code of conduct](https://github.com/BlazorMdc/BlazorMdc/blob/main/CODE_OF_CONDUCT.md).

 ## Attribution